sriritwik3/Competitive-Programming/Square root Decomposition/squareRootDecomposition.md

-Consider the array to be 0-indexed.
+val - Consider the array to be 0-indexed.
 [refer to this](https://cp-algorithms.com/data_structures/sqrt_decomposition.html)
 ```cpp
 ll sum = 0;